sulfo/xml-sitemap-feed/readme.txt

 = Translations =

 There is nothing to translate.
 The sitemap protocol is international, there is no options page nor any front-end output.
 Nothing to see here, please move along ;)

+= Credits =
+XML Sitemap Feed is based on the plugin Standard XML Sitemap Generator (discontinued?) by Patrick Chia.
+Many thanks!

 == Installation ==